brooklee/list-builder-ai/README.md

 Why did you build this?

 For one I am a scatter brain and always want to work on diffrent DIY projects all the time.
 I find build plans online that I want to try all the time, one thing I find particulaly frustarting is estimating how much a project will cost me.
-This is a quick way to decide if the project is still worth puruing based on cost.
+This is a quick way to decide if the project is still worth pursuing based on cost.
 I also wanted to expand my skills with AI and how to integrate it in web aplication.